Elnop/liblp_cpp/JSON/README.md

-# JSON Parser CPP98
+# JSON Parser Clang CPP98

 This project provides a C++ library for parsing JSON files.
-It includes classes for representing JSON objects, arrays, numbers, and strings, along with methods for parsing JSON data from input streams.
+It includes classes for representing JSON objects, arrays, numbers, boolean and strings, along with methods for parsing JSON data from input streams.

 ## Features